 Heidi Drygas, Commissioner

 Commissioner Heidi Drygas was appointed to lead the Alaska Department of Labor and Workforce Development by Governor Bill Walker on December 19, 2014.
+As Commissioner, she has focused on strengthening Alaska’s middle class by expanding training opportunities through Registered Apprenticeship and by enforcing Alaska’s labor laws.

 Email Commissioner Drygas.